Boen97/BackStore/notes/java/Java-The-Complete-Reference-12/Chapter-4-Operators.md

 > programmers frequently use this fact as an efficient alternative to multiplying by 2.

 > **But you need to watch out, if you shift a 1 bit into the high-order position(bit 31 or 63), the value will become negative.**

+### The Right Shift.

+> When a value has bits that are shifted off, those bits are lost.
+> each time you shift a value to the right, it divides that value by two-and discard any remainder.

+> **sign extension**
+- when you are shifeing right, the top(leftmost) bits exposed by the right shift are filled in with the previous contents of the top bit.

+11111000 -8
+>> 1
+11111100 -4

+> **if you shift -1 right, the result always remains -1, since sign extension keeps bringing in more ones in the hight-order bits**